Empowering-Secure-Elections/Test-Attack_Tree-Analysis_Tool/README.md

 # AT-AT (Attack Tree Analysis Tool)

 AT-AT (Attack Tree Analysis Tool) is a application that allows users to develop and analyze attack trees.
 The overall goal is to automatically generate a set of possible attack scenarios that can be used to provide guidance for how to improve the design of the system to which the attack tree belongs to.
+This project is a fork of https://github.com/yathuvaran/AT-AT and as such has many references to the original team and copied material.
+As we continue to update, it will and expand on the original.

 ## Features